photography workshop with Fred Newman and Lynn

 including an article describing the workings of a Fuji infrared

-which he still operates, selling large format photography equipment
+Camera Store, which he still operates, selling large format

-inspiration comes from recognizing how light defines
+him".
+His inspiration comes from recognizing how light defines

 his photographic subjects, whether it is a meaningful landscape

 This website is current